 And the perks are attractive here as well.

-The most prominent type of jobs involves answering calls from home, working for Uhaul rentals, or other customer service functions.
+The most prominent type of jobs involves answering calls from home, working for Uhaul rentals, or other customer service jobs.

 This is pretty niche, as they tend to fancy certain professions, like bookkeepers, accountants, appointment setters, and salespeople.